Impact

 Risk and Exploitability

 The CVSS v3 score of 9.3 marks this as Critical.
-EPSS data is not available; however, the public disclosure and the availability of a functional exploit increase the realistic probability of attack.
-The KEV catalog does not list this CVE, but the disclosed vulnerability and active exploit code suggest a high risk of real‑world exploitation.
+An EPSS score of 2% indicates a moderate likelihood that the vulnerability will be exploited, and the publicly disclosed exploit code further increases the realistic probability.
+The KEV catalog does not list this CVE, but the active exploit code and moderate EPSS score suggest a high risk of real‑world exploitation.
 Attackers can perform the exploit remotely through the router’s web interface without requiring local access.

 OpenCVE Enrichment